 Can my shop open on a Public Holiday?

-When it comes to shop trading hours and public holidays, we want choice for businesses, employees and shoppers.
-New Zealand’s current law bans many shops from opening and trading for three and a half days a year (Christmas Day, Good Friday, Easter Sunday and until 1pm on ANZAC Day).
+We want choice, when it comes to shop trading hours and public holidays, for businesses, employees and shoppers.
+New Zealand’s current law bans many shops from opening for three and a half days a year.
+Namely, Christmas Day, Good Friday, Easter Sunday, and until 1pm on ANZAC Day.

-These rules are a hangover from outdated legislation that previously restricted shops from opening on weekends and evenings.
-Almost all New Zealand’s shop trading hours restrictions were removed by 1990, and under 2016 legislation, Councils now have the power to allow (but not require) shops in their districts to open on Easter Sunday.
+These rules are a hangover from outdated laws.
+In the past, shops couldn’t open on weekends and evenings.
+Thankfully, New Zealand legislation lifted almost all shop trading hours restrictions by 1990.
+Councils now have the power to give shops the option to open in their districts on Easter Sunday, under 2016 legislation.

-Today Kiwi consumers demand 24 hour a day, seven day a week shopping.
-The arrival of the internet and mobile devices has meant that customers can shop from home, work, or even at the gym – where ever and whenever it suits them.
-Consumers today have unprecedented choice over how and when they shop and it no longer makes sense to restrict trade in this way.
+Today, Kiwi consumers enjoy shopping 24 hours a day, seven day a week.
+The arrival of the internet and mobile devices has meant that customers can shop from home, work, or even at the gym – wherever and whenever it suits them.
+Consumers today have unprecedented choice over how and when they shop.
+So, it no longer makes sense to restrict trade in this way.

-Not only is the current law outdated, it’s also unfair.
-Restrictions to trade don’t apply to online retailers and there are large number of exemptions depending on what type of store it is and where it’s located, and there is no mechanism to grant further exemptions.
+The current law is outdated, and it’s also unfair.
+Restrictions to trade don’t apply to ecommerce retailers.
+Plus, there are large number of exemptions depending on what type of store it is and where it’s located, and there is no mechanism to grant further exemptions.

 We’re advocating for choice for businesses and shoppers about how they spend their holidays.
 So we’re calling for the removal of restrictions on shop trading hours.
-We don’t think all shops should have to open every day of the year, that employees should be forced to work, or that consumers should be forced to shop – but we do think that in the 21st century, everyone should have that choice.
-Shopping is a national pastime and, for many families, is a way that they chose to spend time together.
+It’s not that we believe all shops should have to open every day of the year.
+Nor do we think that employees should be forced to work.
+But we do think that, in the 21st century, everyone should have choice.
+For many people, shopping is how they choose to spend time with their friends and family.

 Local councils now have the power to determine “local shop trading policies”, under the Shop Trading Hours Amendment Act 2016.
-They can choose to allow shops to open in all or parts of their districts.
+They can choose to allow shops to open on Easter Sunday, in all or parts of their districts.